luizbgomide/sovereign/spells.md

 Optionally, the caster can instead use this spell on one visible flying creature per caster level, which must make a Physical save at a penalty equal to the caster’s Magic skill or be forced to land as they had fallen half the distance they had descended.
 For the rest of the Turn, such creatures remain grounded and unable to fly.

 ### Control Wind - Level 4
-A fierce gust of wind may be conjured in a line a hundred feet long and thirty feet wide.
+Conjure a fierce gust of wind in a line a hundred feet long and thirty feet wide.

 All creatures of man-size or smaller must make Physical saves or be bowled over and blown back thirty feet, losing their next round’s Main Action and suffering 1d6 damage.
 Light wooden constructions or similar structures are flattened by the wind.